Robot¶

 result = robot.run("Summarize the data", memory: { data: report })

-# With streaming block
+# With per-call streaming block

-result = robot.run("Tell me a story") { |event| print event.text }
+result = robot.run("Tell me a story") { |chunk| print chunk.content }

 # With runtime overrides